3dgeo-heidelberg/helios/README.md

 ## Usage

-Helios++ can be invoked with following syntax:
+HELIOS++ can be invoked with following syntax:

 ```
 helios --help